 The fact that Lady Chatterley has a relationship with someone so below her class also shows the shifting class barriers, and the way in which this book would have shocked contemporary readers in its blatant suggestion that a mere game-keeper offers more to a woman of high class than her rich husband.

 Overall I really enjoyed this book.
 I think it portrayed female sexuality in an important and refreshing way, and Lawrence’s sensual descriptions were perfectly created.
 Despite some boring bits which I skim-read, such as the inane conversations between Sir Clifford and his nurse, or the discussions between the Cambridge intellectuals, this book was enjoyable and interesting to read.

 This is such an important modern classic, and its years of rich history regarding censorship and the Lady Chatterley trial show the importance of this book in anyone’s collection.
 I’m excited to try the film at some point.

 I’ll leave you with the testament at the start of the book, thanking all those who made this publication possible, after years of legal battles:

 “For having published this book, Penguin Books were prosecuted under the Obscene Publications Act, 1959, at the Old Bailey in London from 20 October to 2 November 1960.
 This edition is therefore dedicated to the twelve jurors, three women and nine men, who returned a verdict of ‘Not Guilty,’ and this made D. H. Lawrence’s last novel available for the first time to the public in the United Kingdom.”

 What is your view of censorship?
-Have you read this book?
+What do you think of my review of ‘Lady Chatterley’s Lover’?
 What are your views on the issues Lawrence presents?